 There are a ton of visible benefits of physical activity.
-Exercise makes us stronger and more toned and it helps us lose weight.
-Many people are driven to exercise because they want to change the way they look, or experience the benefits of being stronger and lugging around less body fat.
+Exercise makes us stronger and more toned, and it helps us lose weight.
+Many people are driven to exercise because they want to change the way they look or experience the benefits of being stronger and lugging around less body fat.
 There are also many benefits that are under the surface, but still highly noticeable.
-Many others exercise in order to boost energy levels, improve heart health, or just experience that post-workout high.
+Many others exercise to boost energy levels, improve heart health, or just experience that post-workout high.

 Exercise Improves a Person's Resistance to Pain

-People that exercise regularly are able to withstand more pain than those that don't engage in regular physical activity.
-Research has clearly shown that those that engage in vigorous activity on a regular basis have bodies which are more resilient to pain.
-There are even many that hypothesize that this pain resistance plays a major role in an athlete's ability to sustain high levels of performance.
+People that exercise regularly can withstand more pain than those that don't engage in regular physical activity.
+Research has clearly shown that those that participate in vigorous activity on a regular basis have bodies which are more resilient to pain.
+There are even many that hypothesize that this pain resistance plays a significant role in an athlete's ability to sustain high levels of performance.

 These benefits also appear to persist for those that just want to feel better.
-There are many psychological and physiological responses that can amplify pain response.
-For example, people that experience emotional or psychological stress are less resistant to physical pain.
-People that exercise regularly have a vent for stress, and they also precondition themselves to maintain performance through physical stress, which makes them more resilient in the long run.
+Many psychological and physiological responses can amplify pain response.
+For example, people that experience emotional or mental stress are less resistant to physical pain.
+People that exercise regularly have a vent for pressure, and they also precondition themselves to maintain performance through physical stress, which makes them more resilient in the long run.

 Exercise Amplifies the Brain

-What we do know now is that people with less brain volume are more likely to experience serious neurological issues such as schizophrenia, depression, and Alzheimer's.
+What we do know now is that people with less brain volume are more likely to experience severe neurological issues such as schizophrenia, depression, and Alzheimer's.
 There is also evidence that people that engage in activities which promote the growth of the Hippocampus have heightened spatial memory.
-Furthermore, exercize encourages the brain to form new connections between neurons, as well as develop new nerves, which heighten the functional capacity of the human brain.
+Furthermore, exercise encourages the brain to form new connections between neurons, as well as develop new nerves, which raise the functional capacity of the human mind.

 Exercise Stimulates the Release of Pheromones and Enhances Sexual Performance

 Male sweat is laced with Androstadienone, a pheromone which is physiologically able to increase arousal and sexual attraction in women.
-The hormone is completely odorless, but the female brain is able to sense the presence of the pheromone and respond.
-Females also release their own pheromene related to Estrogen, known as Estratetraenol, which is believed to increase attraction of men to women, though the link is less pronounced.
+The hormone is completely odorless, but the female brain can sense the presence of the pheromone and respond.
+Females also release their own pheromone related to Estrogen, known as Estratetraenol, which is believed to increase the attraction of men to women, though the link is less pronounced.

-Improved Testosterone Levels associated with exercise also improve sexual desire and libido in both men and women.
-It also increases sexual capacity in both sexes, increasing sensitivity and making it easier to generate phyiological signs of arousal.
+Improved Testosterone Levels associated with exercise also enhance sexual desire and libido in both men and women.
+It also increases sexual capacity in both sexes, increasing sensitivity and making it easier to generate physiological signs of arousal.

 Exercise Reduces Cravings for Unhealthy Foods

-Everyone understands how important nutrition is to weight loss or maintaining a healthy diet, but evidence mounts that the act of exercise itself changes the way that our bodies desire and yearn for nutrition.
-People that engage in vigorous cardiovascular exercise are more likely to crave foods with less calories.
-The most prominent hypothesis for why this appears to be the case is that, the more we work out, the more we want water, so our brains seek out foods with a lot of water, but not necessaily a lot of calories.
+Everyone understands how important nutrition is to weight loss or to maintain a healthy diet, but evidence mounts that the act of training itself changes the way that our bodies desire and yearn for nutrition.
+People that engage in vigorous cardiovascular exercise are more likely to crave foods with fewer calories.
+The most prominent hypothesis for why this appears to be the case is that, the more we work out, the more we want water, so our brains seek out foods with a lot of water, but not necessarily a lot of calories.

 Exercise Improves Bowel Movements